 - If I were a squirrel— what do squirrels do that helps them survive the winter?
 How do they find all they have buried?

-- All about trees - How leaves change in fall?
+- All about trees - How do leaves change in fall?
 What determines when leaves will fall?
 How do trees survive the winter?

 - Nature's Natural Antifreeze - There are strategies plants and animals use to help them survive the winter.
 Can you name them, and how they work?